 To check if the pan is hot enough, throw in some cold water with your wet fingers.
 If the droplets slide around the pan and disappear quickly, then the pan is ready.

-These variables will be slightly different depending on what pan exactly you have and the type of stove.
-Experiment until you learn what that sweet spot is for your situation.
+These variables will be slightly different depending on what pan you have and the type of stove you have.
+Experiment until you learn what the sweet spot is for your situation.
 I have an induction stovetop that heats pretty fast.

 Add the oil and butter